-’90 Day Fiancé’: Chantel’s Brother River Talks About His Fight With Pedro
+’90 Day Fiance’: Chantel’s Brother River Talks About His Fight With Pedro

-On the last episode of TLC’s reality series 90 Day Fiancé: Happily Ever After, the drama between “the family Chantel” and Pedro turned into an explosive brawl when Chantel’s brother River took a stand…literally.
+On the last episode of TLC’s reality series 90 Day Fiance: Happily Ever After, the drama between “the family Chantel” and Pedro turned into an explosive brawl when Chantel’s brother River took a stand…literally.

 There are two sides to every story and according to reports from In Touch Weekly, River is ready to share his.